QuentinRa/blog.quentinra.dev/proj/design-patterns/behaviour/memento.md

 [Go back](..)

 You can use this to save an object.
-That would be used by undo/redo application but in fact it cost a bit too much so not many would use it.
+That would be used by undo/redo application but in fact, it cost a bit too much so not many would use it.

-In most case, for an undo redo, we will save the action done in order to reverse them or directly the action needed to undo.
+In most cases, for an undo-redo, we will save the action that the user did or the action that we should do to undo the user action.
 * ✅ : convenient
 * 🚫 : costly